ecmwf/earthkit-data/docs/guide/data.rst

 Iteration
 ~~~~~~~~~

-When an earthkit-data data `source` or dataset provides a list of fields or messages, we can iterated through it to access each element (in a given order see :ref:`below <order_by>`).
+When an earthkit-data data `source` or dataset provides a list of fields or messages, we can iterate through it to access each element (in a given order see :ref:`below <order_by>`).

 In the the following example we read a GRIB file from disk.
 In the iteration each element is a field (representing a GRIB message):